 Janai Purnima

-It is one of the popular thread festival in Nepal celebrated in the month of August.
-All the Hindu men change their old Janai (the sacred thread) and wear a new one.
-Also, every Hindus tie a sacred thread on their wrist.
+This popular thread festival in Nepal is celebrated in August.
+All Hindu men change their old Janai (the sacred thread) and wear a new one.
+Also, every Hindu ties a sacred thread on their wrist.
+It is also called Raksha Bandhan, where sisters tie the holy thread to their brothers and pray for their good health and prosperity.

 Shree Krishna Janmashtami